MattStockton/MattStockton.github.io/_posts/2025-04-19-incentives-and-ai-divide.markdown

 ---
 layout: single
 title: "Incentives and the AI Divide"
 excerpt: "The only way to get good at using AI is by doing the work.
 But unless teams are set up with the right expectations and incentives, that learning won't happen.
-This post breaks down how to structure for progress—and what happens if you don’t."
+This post breaks down how to structure for progress—and what happens if you don't."
+category: "AI Strategy & Leadership"
+tags: ["incentives", "organizational-change", "ai-adoption", "team-structure", "shopify"]
 ---

 Any time something’s broken on a team, I start with the same question: *what’s the incentive structure that would cause this behavior to make sense?*